CogentRedTester/mpv-user-input/README.md

 The aim of this script is that it be seamless enough that it could be added to mpv player officially.

+For versions of mpv ≤ v0.36 see the [mpv-v0.36 branch](https://github.com/CogentRedTester/mpv-user-input/tree/mpv-v0.36).

 ## Installation

 **If you've been directed here by another script that requires this API follow these instructions unless told otherwise.**